 Think of your workout clothes as essential equipment, just like a good pair of lifting shoes or a reliable set of weights.
 When your gear fits properly, it moves with you, keeps you cool, and gives you the confidence to push yourself without distraction.
 We’ll get into the specific brands that deliver, but first, let’s break down why finding the right activewear is a non-negotiable for any guy serious about his fitness.

-How the Right Fit Improves Performance
+How the Right Fit Can Improve Your Workout

 The right workout gear does more than just cover you up—it actively helps you perform better.
 When your clothes are too tight, they can restrict your range of motion, making it harder to execute exercises like squats or overhead presses with proper form.
 On the other hand, gear that’s too loose can get in the way, snag on equipment, or just feel sloppy.
 The sweet spot is a fit that allows for a full, unrestricted ease of movement.